 The specialism of information security continues to evolve, and with our fast-paced business activities and opportunity-driven environments, comes the need for a high level of agility and responsiveness.

-To further support this drive towards a more secure environment and to demonstrate our commitment to cyber and information security, the University is also certified for Cyber Essentials and Cyber Essentials Plus.
+To further support this drive towards a more secure environment and to demonstrate our commitment to cyber and information security, the University is also certified for Information Security ISO 27001 Standard, Cyber Essentials and Cyber Essentials Plus.

 The following information provides an overview of the information security initiatives and processes that the University group has in place and to inform potential business partners, students and staff of their responsibilities towards information security.

 Information Security glossary